Navy helicopter crashes off Israeli coast; 2 pilots killed - NewsBreak

 Navy helicopter crashes off Israeli coast; 2 pilots killed

-JERUSALEM (AP) — Two Israeli pilots were killed when a navy helicopter crashed off Israel’s Mediterranean coast late Monday near the northern city of Haifa, the Israeli military announced.
+JERUSALEM -- Two Israeli pilots were killed when a navy helicopter crashed off Israel's Mediterranean coast late Monday near the northern city of Haifa, the Israeli...www.dailyherald.com

-The helicopter was conducting a training flight when it crashed.
-A third crew member, an aerial observer, was moderately injured and evacuated to a hospital, the military said early Tuesday.
-“After extensive resuscitation efforts, the two pilots were declared dead.”
+JERUSALEM -- Two Israeli pilots were killed when a navy helicopter crashed off Israel's Mediterranean coast late Monday near the northern city of Haifa, the Israeli...www.dailyherald.com

 Comments / 0